 Public transport gets a lot of traffic each day.
 Transportations such as buses, planes, trains, and taxis can all hide bedbugs if someone has unknowingly brought them on board.

+Bed bugs are attracted to warmth and carbon dioxide emitted by sleeping humans, often congregating in and around beds.
 The first sign of bed bugs is often itchy bedbug bites on the skin.
 You may notice red, irritated itchy spots of skin of an allergic reaction.
 Other signs are:

 1.)
 Blood spots on sheets or soft furnishings